-Till Backslope Savannas are widespread in the northern part of the MLRA.
-They are on steep, dissected slopes.
-Soils are very deep, with dense till subsoils that are mainly clay loam.
-The reference plant community is savanna with scattered bur oak, single oak, post oak, American hazelnut, prairie willow and wild plum, shrubs, and a ground flora of grasses such as big bluestem, little bluestem, Indiangrass, switch grass, and eastern gamagrass, and a wide variety of prairie wildflowers.
+Loamy Footslope Savannas are widely distributed in the northern part of the MLRA and adjacent areas.
+Soils are very deep, and loamy throughout.
+The reference plant community is savanna with scattered bur oak, pin oak, American plum and prairie willow, shrubs, and a ground flora of grasses such as big bluestem, little bluestem, Indiangrass, switchgrass, and eastern gamagrass, and a wide variety of prairie wildflowers.